kontent-ai/delivery-sdk-js/packages/delivery/README.md

 Bundles are distributed in `_bundles` folder and there are several options that you can choose from.

-- Use `kentico-cloud-delivery-sdk.browser.legacy.umd.min` if you need to support legacy browsers (IE9, IE10, IE11)
+- Use `kontent-delivery.browser.legacy.umd.min` if you need to support legacy browsers (IE9, IE10, IE11)
-- Use `kentico-cloud-delivery-sdk.browser.umd.min` if you intend to use SDK only in browsers (strips code specific to Node.js = smaller bundle)
+- Use `kontent-delivery.browser.umd.min` if you intend to use SDK only in browsers (strips code specific to Node.js = smaller bundle)
-- Use `kentico-cloud-delivery-sdk.umd.min` if you need to use it in Node.js
+- Use `kontent-delivery.umd.min` if you need to use it in Node.js

 ```html
 <!DOCTYPE html>